 Episodes take some time to be completed.
 This one was probably made around 2007 where MySpace was at its peak; 2008 was where the decline began.

-Luanne came from a dysfunctional family, failed several times at doing what she loved (cosmetology), her boyfriend died in a freak accident, her father is in jail for life as a three-strike felon, and to top it all off she isn't very smart.
+Luanne came from a dysfunctional family, failed several times at doing what she loved (cosmetology), her on-again-off-again boyfriend died in a freak accident, her father is in jail for life as a three-strike felon, and to top it all off she isn't very smart.

 Kevin, a one-episode character from "Luanne Gets Lucky."
 He spends most of his screentime getting scared by Peggy/Luanne or threatened by Elvin and Mudobber (Lucky's friends).
 This reaches its peak when he comes close to being beaten by the latter two (and he's only fifteen) if not for Lucky coming in just in time.